dy/piezo/README.md

 ## Intro

-_Lino_ operates in audio block processing context: functions take either audio or param arguments and may have internal state persisted between calls.
+_Lino_ operates in audio block processing context: functions take either current sample or param arguments and may have internal state persisted between calls.
 That compiles to optimized bytecode (WASM) that is called for blocks of samples.

 Let's consider examples.